nicknsts/PlotIN/docs/user_guide.md

 ## 15. Recommended Workflow

 1. Copy data from your tool (Excel, MATLAB, Flux, ANSYS, etc.)
-2. Paste into PlotIN
+2. Paste into the top text area in PlotIN
-3. Preview updates instantly
+3. Wait for the automatic preview in the lower figure area
-4. Adjust styling
+4. Open **Figure options** to adjust General and Axes & Ticks settings
-5. Move/resize legend
+5. Move and resize the legend as needed
-6. Zoom/pan for detailed inspection
+6. Use Zoom and Pan to inspect details
-7. Reset view with Home
+7. Reset the view with the Home button
-8. Export your figure
+8. Export your figure in the desired format

 ---

 ## 16. Conclusion

-PlotIN provides a clean, efficient workflow for high‑quality scientific visualization:
+PlotIN provides a clean, efficient workflow for high-quality scientific visualization:

 **Copy → Paste → Preview → Adjust → Export**